PierceXiao413/PierceXiao413.github.io/index.md

    - Faster than [FFTW](http://www.fftw.org/) on ARMv8 platform, and achieve a nearly matchable performance than [MKL](https://software.intel.com/en-us/mkl/features/fft) for some kinds.

-- A high-performance gaussian filter on GPU based on OpenCL.
+- A high-performance gaussian filter on AMD GPU based on OpenCL.

+   - Implement column-row seperatable gaussian filter based on OpenCL.

+   - Tune performance specifically for AMD GPU (GCN Architecture).

+   - Faster than its counterpart of OpenCV around 10%-20%, especially when filter size is larger than 5.

 - A high-performance IPP library on ARMv8 architecture.